mrdbourke/pytorch-deep-learning/SETUP.md

 # Getting setup to code PyTorch

-Setting a machine for coding deep learning can be quite involved.
+Setting up a machine for coding deep learning can be quite involved.

 From hardware to software to all of the little bits and pieces to make your code run on someone else's machine just like it ran on yours.